Promise-csharp/Diapmusic/README.md

 - 👋 Hi, I’m Promise
 - 👀 I’m interested in blockchain,  Game and web/App development
-- 🌱 I’m currently learning Solidity,  Javascript, python, C# and C++
+- 🌱 I’m currently building with Solidity,  Javascript, python, C# and C++
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me on twitter